 “Perfection is not attainable, but if we chase perfection we can catch excellence.” – Vince Lombardi.

 These are wise words from one of the best American football coaches of all time.
 Nothing is perfect and this is true of fitness.
 You will never have the perfect diet, the perfect fitness regime, or the perfect results, and people who meet their fitness goals understand this.
 They see perfectionism as an obstacle that fuels excuses and gets in the way of making good progress.
 They focus on results, not whether every workout is the best it has ever been.

 “Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.” – Pele

 Making changes to your physical capabilities is a marathon and not a sprint and those who monitor progression are much more likely to stay focused when times get hard.
 You may have to wait a few weeks before you notice major changes, but by tracking small changes on a session-by-session basis, you’ll see the small incremental improvements that are great fuel to keep going.

 - They believe they can achieve their goals

 “Whether you think you can, or you think you can’t–you’re right.” – Henry Ford

-Self-belief is a major part in achieving success in any area of life, and people who hit their fitness goals do so because they believe they can.
-Self-doubt can cripple you if you allow it to take control but those who achieve crush self-doubt, procrastination and poor confidence by pushing through negative thoughts about themselves and their goals.
+Self-belief is a major part of achieving success in any area of life, and people who hit their fitness goals do so because they believe they can.
+Self-doubt can cripple you if you allow it to take control but those who achieve crush self-doubt, procrastination, and poor confidence by pushing through negative thoughts about themselves and their goals.
 They believe the work they’re doing matters, and that it is and will continue to make a difference in their lives.
-They key point to remember is don’t think, just do.
+The key point to remember is don’t think, just do.